okeyubah/okeyubah.github.io/_posts/2021-07-28-method_definition.md

 A Java method has a number of component parts, as demonstrated in our definition of the Student class:
 - Name: Every method requires a name, like getAge.
-- Return type: Every method must either must either return a value,
+- Return type: Every method must either return a value,

 or state clearly that it does not return any value.